Some Highlights of Society of St. Andrew Food Recovery and Distribution During August 2020Continue Reading →

 Things have been intense.
 Emotional, powerful, impactful, unforgettable … virtually everything has been beyond what we’re used to experiencing.

 These past 3 months have consistently been filled with visions of cars lined up for hours for food.
 Every event we contribute to, we see lines of cars waiting for hours for a bag of food.
-We see policemen who ...Continue Reading →
+We see policemen who were ...Continue Reading →

 How the Story of the 12 Baskets is Connected to SoSA’s Name